Nils85/flighthub-evaluation/README.md

 ## Installation on your computer

-- Download PHP (version 5.6 minimum) for your OS
+- Download PHP 7 for your OS
 - Install PHP and enable the PDO driver for SQLite in "php.ini"
 - [Download the master branch of this project](https://bitbucket.org/Nils85/trip-builder/downloads/?tab=branches)
 - Open a terminal (or command prompt) and type :